Get Started

 | ||||||||||||

-Malaysian Primatological Society (MPS) is a registered society under the Registry of Societies (ROS) Malaysia since 2015.
-Our focus is on Malaysia's primate conservation efforts, scientific research, outreach and training
+Malaysian Primatological Society (MPS) is a registered society under Registry of Society (ROS) Malaysia since 2015.
+We focused on the Malaysian's primates conservation efforts, scientific research, outreach and training.

 | ||